DataTalksClub/datatalksclub.github.io/_people/dalianaliu.md

 Daliana is a senior data scientist at Amazon AI with over 7 years of experience.

-She writes about data science career advice, interview prep, and study materials she enjoy.
+She writes about data science career advice, interview prep, and study materials she enjoys.
-She likes ot share her success stories and her embarrassing mistakes so we can avoid them.
+She likes to share her success stories and her embarrassing mistakes so we can avoid them.